hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 Normal crypto-transfers remain the same as today, with one difference.
 If Account A sends a token to Account B, and Account B is not associated with that token but has an available auto-association slot, then Account A will pay for that association and the first auto-renewal period’s rent, in addition to the typical transfer costs.
-In summary previously the reciever would pay for an association in advance, not the payer of the transaction.
+In summary previously the receiver would pay for an association in advance, not the payer of the transaction.

 ![Crypto Transfer Transaction](../assets/hip-904/frictionless-airdrop-cryptoTransferTransaction.png)